The Bankrate promise

 How much is a speeding ticket in Louisiana?

-So how much is a speeding ticket?
-Louisiana drivers tend to face costly speeding ticket fines.
-The average speeding ticket cost in Louisiana tends to be more expensive than the fines in some other states.
-However, the actual cost will depend on the parish where the incident occurred and the speed the driver was going over the posted limit.
+So how much is a speeding ticket in Louisiana?
+Drivers in the Bayou State, like most, will first face speeding ticket fines.
+The cost of a speeding ticket in Louisiana varies depending on the county where the incident occurred and the speed the driver was going over the posted limit, but will generally be between $100-$300.

-For example, in Iberia Parish and St. Martin Parish, a standard speeding ticket comes with a fine between $287-$362.
+For example, in Baton Rouge, speeding 1-30 miles over the limit will result in a fine of $144.
 Louisiana is one of the few states that does not use a points system that can lead to a license suspension after a certain number of violations.

 How much does a speeding ticket increase your car insurance in Louisiana?